ErcBunny/hugo-github-page/content/post/omnihex/index.md

 5. Formulate MPC solver using acados: 100%
 6. Test MPC solver in Python: 100%
 7. L1-MPC python simulation: 100%
-8. ROS L1-MPC node: 5%
+8. ROS L1-MPC node: 100%
-9. Track trajectories and collect data: 0%
+9. Track trajectories and collect data: 100%
-10. Thesis writing: 0%
+10. Thesis writing: 100%
+> Far from perfect, but done for now (May29, 2022)

 ## Environment Setup